Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 This section will demonstrate how to access resource server in client application.
 You can choose one of the following options to get the sample project.

 - Option 1: Use [04-client-access-resource-server] project directly
 - Option 2: Follow steps in [4.1.
-Update sample project](#41-update-sample-project) to create the sample project.
+Create sample project](#41-create-sample-project) to create the sample project.

 ## 4.1.
-Update sample project
+Create sample project
 This project is build on top of [02-client-get-user-information].
 The following steps will change [02-client-get-user-information] into [04-client-access-resource-server].

 ### 4.1.1.
 Update pom.xml